Iddingsite/FiniteDiffWENO5.jl/README.md

 Currently, the package focuses on non-conservative form of the advection terms ($\mathbf{v} \cdot \nabla u$) on collocated grid, and conservative form ($\nabla \cdot$ ($\mathbf{v} u$)) on staggered grid with the advection velocity located on the sides of the cells.
 The time integration is performed using a third-order Strong Stability Preserving Runge-Kutta (SSP-RK3) method.

-The core of the package is written in pure Julia, focusing on performance using CPUs but GPU support is available using KernelAbstractions.jl and Chmy.jl via an extension.
+The core of the package is written in pure Julia, focusing on performance using CPUs but GPU support is available using KernelAbstractions.jl and Chmy.jl via 2 separate extensions.

 ## Features